Please see our Entry Requirements page for general entry requirement guidance.

 Good course combinations

-Music, Media Studies, Film Studies, Dance, Drama and Theatre Studies, Physics and Maths.
+Music, Maths, Physics, Media Studies, Film Studies, Theatre Studies.

 What could it lead to?

 The Music Technology course is suitable for students who have an interest in building a career in music production including writing music, recording, mixing and mastering, composition for film and video games, broadcasting, live sound and sound design.
 It is also very suitable for those wanting work as a performing musician, session musician or develop a career as an independent artist.

 Many students use their qualification to gain entry to university where they may study a wide range of Music Technology based subjects and further specialise in their chosen area of the industry.
 The course provides a solid foundation for Music Technology, Music Production and Popular Music courses in higher education, which are numerous, locally and nationally.

 Employment possibilities include working in recording studios, in broadcasting (e.g. BBC), as a composer for film and video games, working in the live entertainments industry and as a freelance musician.

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.